Should I report business relationships with other organizations while filing Form 990?

 Yes, if any of your organization's current officers, directors, trustees, or key employees had a family or a business relationship with an employee of any other organization for the tax year, then the filing organization must report them on a Form 990 return.

-Reporting relationship with other organizations with Tax 990’s Interview-based Filing Style
+Reporting relationship with other organizations (Interview Style)

-Reporting relationship with other organizations with Tax 990’s Form-based Filing Style
+Reporting relationship with other organizations (Form-based)

-To report your organization’s relationship with other organizations using our form-based filing style, please go to Part VI, Section A, line 2.
+To report your organization’s relationship with other organizations using our form-based filing style, go to Part VI, Section A, line 2.

-In line 2, select “Yes” for the question, “Did any officer, director, trustee, or key employee have a family relationship or a business relationship with any other officer, director, trustee, or key employee?”.
+In line 2, select 'Yes' for the question, 'Did any officer, director, trustee, or key employee have a family relationship or a business relationship with any other officer, director, trustee, or key employee?'.

 Was this helpful?
 Yes No